 Research Master Classes

-The following three Master Classes are available free of charge to Aboriginal Community Controlled Health sector organisations from March 2016.
+The following three Master Classes are available free of charge to Aboriginal Community Controlled Health sector organisations.
 The informal two day face-to-face format encourages participants to ask questions specific to their particular needs as well as develop practical skills which can be used within their organisation.
 All Master Classes are supported by study guides and links to further electronic resources.

 The Evaluations Master Class focuses on using evaluation as a tool for assessing and then improving healthcare services and programs.
 Participants in the Evaluation Master Class will gain a basic understanding of: